List of Brickleberry episodes: Season 1 (2012)

+This is the only season to use Adobe Flash animation and Kaitlin Olson as the voice of Ethel.

 Season 2 (2013)

 Starting this season, comedian Natasha Leggero has taken over the role of Ethel from Kaitlin Olson and the animation switches from Adobe Flash animation to traditional animation with digital ink and paint as proof of concept.
 Also, the intro is slightly altered to follow the episode's plot, most of the time following the cold open.